berberman/arch-hs/README.md

 * names should always be in lower case

-However, it's not enough to prefix the string with `haskell-` and trasform to lower case; in some special situations, the hackage name may have `haskell-` prefix already, or the case is irregular, thus we have to a name preset manually.
+However, it's not enough to prefix the string with `haskell-` and transform to lower case; in some special situations, the hackage name may have `haskell-` prefix already, or the case is irregular, thus we have to a name preset manually.
 Once a package distributed to archlinux, whose name conform to above-mentioned situation, the name preset should be upgraded correspondingly.